fuji-money/fips/mint.md

 For constructing the second-stage covenant, the First-stage covenant will use price and timestamp from oracle-attested price data, and also the amount of the Synth issued, taken from the introspection of the first-stage transaction data.
-It may utilize partial hash opcodes (SHA256INITIALIZE, SHA256UPDATE, SHA256FINALIZE) to avoid constructing the full code of the second-stage covenant
+It may utilize partial hash opcodes (`SHA256INITIALIZE`, `SHA256UPDATE`, `SHA256FINALIZE`) to avoid constructing the full code of the second-stage covenant

-Second-stage covenant will have two branches, one which will release synth if appropriate amount of collateral is locked in a Safe, and another which will allow anyone to burn the locked Synth if the oracle-attested price used in the first stage was out-of-date
+Second-stage covenant will have two branches, one which will release synth if appropriate amount of collateral is locked in a `Safe`, and another which will allow anyone to burn the locked Synth if the oracle-attested price used in the first stage was out-of-date

 Second-stage covenant will utilize two timelocks to ensure that the oracle-attested price data that was used in the first stage was recent.

-The relative timelock in the "Synth release only if collateral is sent to Safe" branch will ensure that this Synth release will be possible only after the second stage was in confirmed state for certain time.
-Let's call this time t_{SR} for "time to Synth release".
+The relative timelock in the `Synth-release` branch of `Mint2` will ensure that the release of Synth will be possible only after the second stage was in confirmed state for certain time.
+Let's call this time t<sub>SR</sub> for "time to Synth release".

-The absolute timelock in "Anyone can burn synth if expired price attestation was used" branch will enable the locked Synth to be burned by anyone after the network timestamp would exceed the value of 'timestamp of burning' ts_{B} = (ts_{P} + i_{P} + t_{SR} + x), where
+The absolute timelock in `Synth-burn` branch of `Mint2` will enable the locked Synth to be burned by anyone after the network timestamp would exceed the value of 'timestamp of burning' ts<sub>B</sub> = (ts<sub>P</sub> + I<sub>P</sub> + T<sub>SR</sub> + T<sub>leeway</sub>), where

-- ts_{P} is the timestamp from price attestation data used in the first stage
+- ts<sub>P</sub> is the timestamp from price attestation data used in the first stage
-- i_{P} is the interval between two subsequent releases of subsequent price attestations by oracle
+- I<sub>P</sub> is the interval between two subsequent releases of subsequent price attestations by oracle
-- t_{SR} is "time to Synth release"
+- T<sub>SR</sub> is "time to Synth release"
-- x is additional time given for "leeway"
+- T<sub>leeway</sub> is additional time given for "leeway"

-The minter is expected to release Synth and lock their collateral right after t_{SR} has passed after they sent Synth to the second stage, but before the absolute time of the timelock of "Burn Synth" branch is reached.
-If mailcious minter uses an expired attestation data, the timestamp ts_{P} will be too far in the past, and the "Burn synth" branch will be enabled right from the start of the second stage, before the relative timelock of "Synth release" branch has passed
+The minter is expected to release Synth and lock their collateral right after T<sub>SR</sub> has passed after they sent Synth to the second stage, but before the absolute time of the timelock of "Burn Synth" branch is reached.
+If mailcious minter uses an expired attestation data, the timestamp ts<sub>P</sub> will be too far in the past, and the "Burn synth" branch will be enabled right from the start of the second stage, before the relative timelock of "Synth release" branch has passed